asekibaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users..

 #File:12-directory_permissions with a script that:
 #cript that creates a directory called my_dir with permissions 751 in the working directory.

+#File:13-change_group with a script that:
+#Write a script that changes the group owner to school for the file hello.